sangwoomo/ml-resources/README.md

-# Some resources for Machine Learning
+# Some resources for ML research

 Very personal and biased selection of ML resources.